Finite resource performance of small satellite-based quantum key distribution missions: SatQKD using BBM92 in uplink or downlink configurations

 \subsection{System configuration}

-With QEYSSat's nominal configuration being an uplink, and the quantum sources located on the ground, lower secure key rates are expected when compared to a downlink with equivalent parameters, owing to the steering effect of turbulent atmosphere on the beam at the beginning of its propagation (in contrast to the end of propagation for a downlink).
+With QEYSSat's nominal configuration being an uplink, and the quantum sources located on the ground, lower secure key rates are expected when compared to a downlink with equivalent parameters.
+This is due to the steering effect of atmospheric turbulence on the beam at the beginning of its propagation in contrast to atmospheric steering at the end of propagation for a downlink channel.
 However, a satellite receiver affords considerably greater source flexibility.
 For this reason, two source types are baselined: WCP with decoy states in an unbiased BB84 protocol, and entangled photons (with one photon of each pair kept at the ground) in a BBM92 protocol.
 It is expected that other quantum source types---e.g., quantum dots (see, e.g., Ref.~\cite{Chaiwongkhot2022})---will also be employed during the experimental phase of the QEYSSat mission.

-Commencement of the QEYSSat mission in 2018 was preceded by several theoretical and experimental investigations into the mission's feasibility, both as a whole~\cite{Jennewein2014} and with focus on critical subsystems including pointing~\cite{Bourgoin2015,Pugh2017} and photon measurement~\cite{Anisimova2017,DSouza2021}.
+Commencement of the QEYSSat mission in 2018 was preceded by several theoretical and experimental investigations into the mission's feasibility, both as a whole~\cite{Jennewein2014} and with a focus on critical subsystems including pointing~\cite{Bourgoin2015,Pugh2017} and photon measurement~\cite{Anisimova2017,DSouza2021}.
 Of these, one early work~\cite{Bourgoin2013} numerically modelled the quantum optical link to establish the loss and fidelity of polarized-photon transmission under the assumptions of the expected orbital configuration and (generally conservative) atmospheric conditions.
 Multiple scenarios were considered, consisting of notional WCP or entangled-photon sources in both uplink and downlink configurations.
 Although some details of the in-development QEYSSat apparatus and conditions have been refined since, the values remain generally very similar.

-In this work we present secret key generation performance of QEYSSat while executing the entanglement-based BBM92 protocol in both satellite-to-ground (downlink) and ground-to-satellite (uplink) quantum communication configuration modes.
+In this section, we present the secret key generation performance of QEYSSat while executing the entanglement-based BBM92 protocol in both satellite-to-ground (downlink) and ground-to-satellite (uplink) quantum communication configuration modes.
+Although the QEYSSat instrument has ultimately been designed without entanglement downlink, we include its analysis here for two reasons: (1) for comparison with the uplink configuration that is planned, and (2) as an extension of the prior feasibility study performed in Ref.~\cite{Bourgoin2013}.
+We expect these updated results may influence future designs.